 The Mission of the Department of Nursing is derived from the Mission of Goodwin College.
 It has as its focus the educational preparation of students to become Nurses who are lifelong learners.
-The Department is responsible for the implementation of three nursing programs; the Master of Science in Nursing, the RN to Bachelor of Science in Nursing, and the Associate in Science in Nursing.
+The Department is responsible for the implementation of thee nursing programs; the Master of Science in Nursing, the Bachelor of Science in Nursing in two tracks that includes the Accelerated Bachelor of Science in Nursing and the RN to Bachelor of Science in Nursing, and the Associate in Science in Nursing.
 The Department provides an atmosphere whereby its diverse student population can grow intellectually by promoting critical thinking skills, personal development, and community involvement.
 The Nursing Department's curriculum provides an educational foundation upon which each student of nursing may continue to build his/her professional nursing career by integrating theory and research into professional nursing practice.